Stephanie Garcia » Regulars Biology

 • Goggles (Optional)

-• You will also need to bring and turn in one of the following:
+• Class supplies, please bring and turn in one of the following:

-• 5th – Bring 6-8 glue sticks or pack of clear tape 6th - Scissors (adult size)
+• 6th - Bring map pencils or markers 7th - Bring large glue sticks or pack of clear tape

 LATE POLICY: Late work will be accepted with penalty for both Academic Practice and Academic Achievement, as explained in class.
 I do drop the lowest Academic Practice grade (excluding quizzes) each six weeks.

 GRADES: Grades for each nine weeks and for semester will be calculated as per school policy outlined in your handbook.
 Your average for each nine-week period will be based on the following; Academic Practice 40%, and Academic Achievement 60%.
-Quizzes will count as 2 Academic Practice grades.
 It is your responsibility to keep track of your returned papers and test grades.
 If you would like to discuss your grade, you can come in before or after school.
 Please do not ask for an in-depth explanation during class time.
 I will post grades regularly so that you know where you stand.

 BIOLOGY COURSE SYLLABUS:

-1st Nine weeks: Safety & Scientific Method, Cell Structure, Cell Homeostasis
+1st Nine weeks: Safety & Scientific Method, Cell Structure, Cell Homeostasis, Biomolecules

 2nd Nine weeks: Cell Metabolism, DNA, Cell Cycle & Biotech, Flow of Genetic Info, Meiosis & Chromosomes